littlephony/language-modeling-app/README.md

 }'
 ```

-To see the full documentation you should visit `/docs` endpoint.
+To see the full documentation you should visit the `/docs` endpoint.

 ## Planned changes